lawrennd/snippets/_information-game/includes/minimal-entropy-density-matrix.md

 * The natural parameter $\theta_i$ becomes non-negligible.
 * The associated observable $H_i$ becomes active in the expansion of $\rho$.
-* The system’s internal basis is extended to include $X_i$ as a resolved coordinate.
+* The system's internal basis is extended to include $X_i$ as a resolved coordinate.

 This is not an external measurement — it is an internal reconfiguration of the geometry.
 The system builds a new basis aligned with the emergent direction, using the Gram–Schmidt-like procedure described earlier.
 The newly activated observable $H_i$ now defines a proper axis in information space, and the system begins to accumulate entropy along this direction.